 - It makes your system highly effective and efficient

-- It helps gather true feedback from your target audience who actually use your system during usability test.
+- It helps gather true feedback from your target audience who actually use your system during a usability test.
 You do not need to rely on "opinions" from random people.

 - Cost is a major consideration in usability testing.
 It takes lots of resources to set up a Usability Test Lab.
 Recruiting and management of usability testers can also be expensive

 However, these costs pay themselves up in form of higher customer satisfaction, retention and repeat business.
 Usability testing is therefore highly recommended.